 Females lay a clutch of round, yellow eggs that become red over a few days.
 Larvae are mimics of twigs and branches.
-Their slender bodies stretch along tree branches and forms little loops as they inch their way around a tree.
-A mottled brown coloring aids in camouflaging them, and small hairs fringe the bottom edges of their bodies.
+Their slender bodies stretch along tree branches and form little loops as they inch their way around.
+A mottled brown color aids in camouflaging them among the bark and branches.
+Small hairs fringe the bottom edges of their bodies.
 These caterpillars feed on the leaves of various deciduous trees like alder, ash, beech, birch, elm, oak, poplar, and willow.
 Each year, one or two broods can be produced.
 The adult Pale Beauty can be found where host trees are growing, such as in forests and woodlands, both wild and developed.